 India is marching towards ever increasing digitisation of its economy and government services, but not addressing its many vulnerabilities in cyber space.
 This has to be rectified before escalating a response to China, an acknowledged cyber power

-Senior Researcher, Gateway House
+former Senior Researcher, Gateway House

-Aditya is a Senior Researcher at Gateway House.
+Aditya is a former Senior Researcher at Gateway House.
 Prior to this, he was a journalist for over eight years and has worked at reputed global media companies such as Reuters and the Agence France Presse (AFP).
 In his journalistic career, Aditya has written on U.S. capital markets, India’s bond and foreign exchange market as well as its monetary policy and major businesses developments.
 He has an abiding interest in matters related to security and holds a Masters in Defense & Strategic Studies.

 The West Asian monarchies are being forced to ‘look East’ due to a range of factors: the rise of the Islamic State, their need to boost falling oil revenues and doubts about the United States continuing to remain a guarantor of regional stability.
 Quite coterminously, India is looking towards the Gulf for energy security besides fulfilling other geostrategic goals: this is an ‘East’ and ‘West’ where the ‘twain will meet